I Want to Wake Up

 Other releases - bonus track with single "Can You Forgive Her?"

 The torture of being in love with someone who doesn't love you back.
 "You're in love with he, she's in love with me, but you know as well as I do I can never think of anyone but you."
-Tormented by unrequited love, the narrator feels as though he's living a nightmare from which he desperately wants to wake up.
-That's pretty much the gist of italthough at the end of the song, in an extremely clever lyrical twist, Neil notes that the only possible way to wake up from this terrible dream is to "wake up with you."
+Tormented by unrequited love, yet loved by someone he himself doesn't love, the narrator feels as though he's living a nightmare from which he desperately wants to wake up.
+That's pretty much the gist of italthough at the end of the song, in an extremely clever lyrical twist, Neil notes that the only possible way to wake up from this terrible dream, at least in a positive way, is to "wake up with you."

 Annotations